shivannis/xandr-docs-public/xandr-docs/articles/invest/select-an-audit-option-for-a-creative.md

 # Microsoft Invest - Select an audit option for a creative

-When adding creatives, you can specify if you want to audit your own creatives or have Xandr audit them.
+When adding creatives, you can specify if you want to audit your own creatives or have Microsoft Advertising audit them.
 An unaudited creative can only run on your managed publishers.
 Unaudited creatives aren't eligible to run on third-party inventory unless the seller specifically allows it.

 Select one of the following audit options from the **Creative Quality** section:

-- **Platform Audit**: Select this option to submit the creative for auditing by the Xandr Audit team and perform the following:
+- **Platform Audit**: Select this option to submit the creative for auditing by the Microsoft Advertising Audit team and perform the following:
   - Select a priority.

     > [!NOTE]
     > Business days are from 9:00pm Sunday to 11:59pm Friday ET.

-    Xandr charges a fee for each audited creative.
+    Microsoft Advertising charges a fee for each audited creative.
 Creatives are audited in the order that they are received with a target completion time of one business day from the submission time.
 Priority audits, which are available for an additional fee, are completed within two business hours.
 The **priority table** below lists the fee charged for audits conducted for different time durations.

      | Priority | Fee | Description |
      |:---|:---|:---|